JosiahCraw/Vector-Accelerator-Hardware/README.md

 ### 5.1 GHDL
 For those interested there is a project called GHDL that allows you to compile VHDL files into C. This can make testing easier, however it is in no way expected for you to know about this.
-However if you would like to invesigate this I will include a few links as it make it easier to automate and run VHDL test-benches on lower power machines or automated using CI/CD pipelines
+However if you would like to investigate this I will include a few links as it make it easier to automate and run VHDL test-benches on lower power machines or automated using CI/CD pipelines

 -   [GHDL](https://github.com/ghdl/ghdl)